Loehr-HBC/IFC2Sim/README.md

 # IFC2Sim

+Add-on for Blender.
-Bridge between vi-suite and BlenderBIM
+Bridge between vi-suite and BlenderBIM.